Jim Jenner Comments - House of Commons Dinner - November 12, 2005

 As Jean Hansell has so beautifully documented in her books, it is the Rock Dove, Columba Livia, that symbolizes the holy spirit in all the world’s major religions.
 This species’ gentleness and loyalty, and their success as caring parents, made them an icon of Venus, goddess of love.
 The bird is also the international symbol of peace, and it is almost certain that the bird that brought the olive branch to Noah was a rock dove, because this is the family that has been a companion to man since ancient humans lived with these birds in the rocky caves around the Mediterranean.
 So, for centuries, domestic pigeons were revered.
 They were a big part of everyday life.
 Pigeon keeping was a huge pastime in the Middle East, Asia and Europe.
 Today there are over 1,000 varieties of domestic pigeons that descend from the Rock Dove.

 Pigeon racing, in one form or another, is easily as old as horse racing, the sport of Kings.
 I guess it is more accurate to call our hobby the sport of Queens, because her majesty Queen Elizabeth is a pigeon racer.
-Actually she is a third generation racer because it was her grandfather King George who first established a racing loft at Sandringham a century ago.
+Actually she is a fourth generation racer because it was her great-grandfather King Edward the Seventh who first established a racing loft at Sandringham over a century ago.

 When the Olympic Games open in London in 2012, tradition calls for the release of homing pigeons to mark the official start of the games.
 This again is symbolic of an ancient friendship.
 During the original games in Greece it was common for an athlete to carry pigeons from his village to the Olympics.
 If he won a race, he would tie a strand of the finish line to the bird and release it to fly home and let his fellow villagers know of his victory.